mevdschee/php-crud-api/README.md

 ### Column selection

 By default all columns are selected.
 With the "include" parameter you can select specific columns.
-You may use a "dot character" to separate the table name from the column name.
+You may use a dot to separate the table name from the column name.
 Multiple columns should be comma separated.
 An asterisk ("*") may be used as a wildcard to indicate "all columns".
 Similar to "include" you may use the "exclude" parameter to remove certain columns:

 ```